kubevirt/kubevirt/docs/getting-started.md

     cd $GOPATH/src/kubevirt.io/kubevirt
 ```

-And finally build all required artifacts and finally launch the
+And finally build all required artifacts and launch the
 Vagrant environment:

 ```bash